apache/systemds/contributing-to-systemds.md

 ### DML Code Format

-DML in SystemML should be formatted according to a standard format.
+DML in SystemDS should be formatted according to a standard format.
 Indentation in DML files should be two spaces.